 Wearing a mask these days is essential to slow the risk of attaining coronavirus.
-However, you may have seemed to notice some irritation to the face, as a result of wearing your mask for extended periods of time.
+However, you may have experienced some irritation to the face, as a result of wearing your mask for extended periods of time.
 New common term.
 “Maskne”.
 This is caused simply because the mask creates a warm and almost sealed” environment, increasing sweat and dirt.
+EASY STEPS TO FOLLOW